Questions to Ask About Which Assistive Technology Is Right for You

 Apple also offers technical support at no cost to users of their accessibility features at 1-877-204-3930.

 Android Screen Magnifier and Screen Reader

 Both Android tablets and smartphones come with Talkback as a built-in screen reader.
-The most recent version of the Android operating system, KitKat also has Magnification Gestures (screen magnifier).
+Since the KitKat operating system, Magnification Gestures (screen magnifier) have been included under Accessibility.
 Both features may be turned on by opening Settings and selecting Accessibility.

 Apple iOS Screen Magnifier and Screen Reader

 The Apple operating system used in the iPad, iPhone and iPod is called iOS.
-If you learn it for one device, you’ll know how to use all of them.
+If you learn it for one device, you’ll know how to use all of them, with minor variations.

 All of these devices have a built-in screen reader called VoiceOver and a screen magnifier called Zoom.
-To find these features open Settings, then select General, then find the Accessibility button.
-For more information on Apple iOS accessibility, go their Apple's website.
-Also, you can find out lots of good information on AppleVis, a community-powered website for blind and low-vision users of Apple's range of Mac computers, the iPhone, iPad, iPod Touch and the Apple TV.
+To find these features, open Settings, then select General, then find the Accessibility button.
+For more information on Apple iOS accessibility, go to Apple’s website.
+Also, you can find lots of good information on AppleVis, a community-powered website for blind and low vision users of Apple’s range of Mac computers, the iPhone, iPad, iPod Touch, and the Apple TV.

-Regardless of what you ultimately choose you will learn skills that may be transferred to newer devices when they come out or for another similar devices.
-While the keystrokes for an Apple’s VoiceOver screen reader may be different than those used with NVDA on the PC, you will learn that both read documents and web pages in similar ways.
-Dust off that computer or start shopping for a new one, because you can learn to use the computer with limited vision, or none at all!
+Regardless of what you ultimately choose, you will learn skills that you can transfer to newer devices when they come out or to another similar device.
+While the keystrokes for an Apple’s VoiceOver screen reader may be different from those used with NVDA on the PC, you will learn that both read documents and webpages in similar ways.
+So dust off that computer or start shopping for a new one, because you can learn to use the computer with limited vision, or none at all!